Portugal, Ireland build cash buffer, ease debt repayment fears

 Having already raised all its funding needs for 2014,

-Portugal's sale of a new 10-year dollar bond was its first in
+Portugal is selling a new 10-year dollar bond on Wednesday - its

-Lisbon to more than double its initial size to $4.5 billion.
-It

-was set to price around 265 basis points over the 10-year U.S.
+and is set to price at around 265 basis points over the 10-year

 While the money raised will help offset some of Portugal's